mrigankgupta/Pageable/README.md

 # Step 0
 Create a simple PageInteractor object.
 PageInteractor operates on two generics types.

-First generic is type of `Model` which TableView is listing.
+First generic is type of `Model` which TableView/CollectionView is listing.

 Second generic is type of unique items in model data for identifing duplicate entries to be filter out.
 By default, the type can be given as `Any`, if filtering is not required or `Model` doesn't have any unique identifiable object.